The need for a robust identity security and access management (IAM) strategy is one of the central concerns of securing enterprise IT.

 First and foremost is improved security.
 No password mechanism means more protection, not less, as users are no longer required to protect these vital pieces of information.

-The unique Single Sign-on (SSO) solution allows users to access their full range of tools and application through the same authentication methods, from any location, all while staying security compliant.
+The unique Single Sign-on (SSO) solution allows users to access their full range of tools and applications through the same authentication methods, from any location, all while staying security compliant.

 Additionally, Octopus Authenticator technology means that users can engage with the strongest methods of authentication without having to remember and periodically switch passwords, making the process of authentication easy and seamless.